michalmatlega/ktane-pocket-manual/README.md

 This version is dedicated for experienced players.

 # Features
-* Removed unnecesary pages
+* Compacted to just 6 pages
-* Simplified instructions
+* Simplified
-* Colours!
+* IN COLOR!

 # Credits
 * Cypher
 * Xgpmcnp
-* Murai
+* The Fizzynator